twolfson/twolfson.com/articles/design-for-developers.md

 4. Designers presented ideas, everyone gave feedback and we decided on which direction to go with
 5. When wireframes were done and high fidelty mockups were getting started, the same engineers started building the product

-Since the engineers were involved in the early stages, we felt much more included and were much happier with the end result.
+Since the engineers were involved in the early stages, we felt much more engaged and were much happier with the end result.

 # Links
 Here are my top picks for content that have helped me learn about design: